On the Liouville function at polynomial arguments: Statement of results

-To complement this result, we have the following proposition, which follows with minor modifications from a result of Harman \cite{harman-2008} (which improved work of Dartyge \cite{dartyge}) that $n^2+1$ takes $n^{4/5+\varepsilon}$-smooth values with positive lower density; see Section \ref{sec:pret}.
+To complement this result, we have the following proposition, which follows with minor modifications from a result of Harman~\cite{harman-2008} (which improved on work of Dartyge~\cite{dartyge}) that $n^2+1$ takes $n^{4/5+\varepsilon}$-smooth values with positive lower density.

 \begin{proposition}[Smooth values of polynomials] Let $P(x)\in \mathbb{Z}[x]$ be a non-constant polynomial with positive leading coefficient.
-If $P$ is either quadratic or $P$ factors into linear factors over $\mathbb{Q}$, then $P$ has property S. \end{proposition}
+If $P$ is either quadratic or $P$ factors into linear factors over $\mathbb{Q}$, then $P$ has property $\mathcal{S}$. \end{proposition}